mesastraw/PacketLens/README.md

 # PacketLens

 ## Purpose
+This was written as a project to showcase for the Nokia highschool summer internship.

 Simple packet catcher that displays basic information about the packets caught.
 The server that catches the packets is written in c.